-Negative impact associated with the proposed expansion of Driefontein dam:
+Negative impact associated with the proposed development.

 The specialists confirmed that due to past and ongoing agricultural activities, the almost the entire area, has already been transformed and disturbed.
 The proposed development would contribute to the further transformation of the area.